 Under a classified board structure only one class of directors would stand for election each year, and the directors in each class would generally serve three-year terms.
 Although proponents argue that staggered boards can provide continuity for companies at the board level, there are also a number of downsides to the structure.
 First, a classified board can also be used to entrench management and effectively preclude most takeover bids or proxy contests.
 Board classification forces dissidents and would-be acquirers to negotiate with the incumbent board, which has the authority to decide on offers without a shareholder vote.
 In addition, when a board is classified, it is difficult to remove individual members for either poor attendance or poor performance; shareholders would only have the chance to vote on a given director every third year when he or she comes up for election.
 The classified board structure can also limit shareholders' ability to withhold votes from inside directors that sit on key board committee, or to withhold votes from an entire board slate to protest the lack of board diversity.
-According to ISS' 2012 Board Practices study, the number of S&P 500 companies with classified boards has continued to fall.
-In 2015, only 17 percent of S&P 500 companies maintained staggered boards, compared to 25 percent in 2014, 30 percent in 2013, and 39 percent in 2010.
+According to the 2023 U.S. Spencer Stuart Board Index report, the number of S&P 500 companies with classified boards has continued to fall.
+In 2023, only 11 percent of S&P 500 companies maintained staggered boards, compared to 34 percent in 2008.
 While we recognize that there are some advantages to classified boards, based on the latest studies on classified boards, the fact that classified boards can make it more difficult for shareholders to remove individual directors, and the fact that classified boards can be used as an antitakeover device, Boston Trust Walden recommends against the adoption of classified boards.